Designed Convergence

 A program runs n independent experiments.
 The probability that at least one succeeds:

-This is not a trick.
-It is the complement rule applied to independent trials.
+This isn't a trick - it's the complement rule applied to independent trials.
 But the organizational implication is profound: the program-level probability of success is a design choice, not a hope.

 With Bayesian updating between trials, the experiments are not truly independent - each one is informed by prior failures.
 The effective p increases over time because you are not randomly sampling the hypothesis space; you are doing informed search.
 The formula above is a lower bound on the true program success probability.